CSCfi/csc-user-guide/docs/apps/ames-stereo.md

 stereo -help
 ```

 Running `parallel_stereo` can be very computationally expensive, so it should be run via batch jobs system.
+The software developers recommend reserving full nodes for Ames Stereo Pipeline.

-#### Exemple batch job
+### Exemple batch job

 ```
 #!/bin/bash